Money-eng/supervoxel_loss/README.md

 ## Overview

-This repository implements a connectivity-preserving loss function designed to address the challenge of performing accurate instance segmentation of neuron morphologies.
+This repository implements a connectivity-preserving loss function designed to address the challenge of performing accurate instance segmentation of curvilinear structures.
 The method uses a topological loss function that leverages the concept of "supervoxels"—connected sets of voxels—to detect and penalize connectivity errors during training.

 ## Compute Loss